-I began my studies in geology before redirecting myself to geomatics, which is in line with my interests in both fields.
-I have also been interested in astronomy and the observation of stars and celestial bodies for several years.
-I have always had an adventurous spirit, which I was able to confirm during my first internship in geomatics for the Lake Pulse project.
+I began my studies in geology before redirecting myself to geomatics.
+I am also interested in astronomy, astrophysics and Earth and space sciences.
+I have always had an adventurous spirit, which I was able to confirm during another internship during my undergraduate studies, for the Lake Pulse project.
 I had the chance to be part of a field team sampling lakes for nine weeks in British Columbia, Yukon and Northwest Territories.
 This experience helped me to discover my strong interest in polar and northern environments, and led me to realize that science and adventure are not incompatible!
 Something to dream about for my future career...

 Currently, I am doing a master's degree in the T-MARS project about spectral and compositional analysis of gossans in volcanic terrain.
 My main objective is to improve knowledge of the geology and remote sensing of terrestrial gossans to evaluate their detection potential on Earth and Mars using satellite imagery and a spectral library of Martian analog materials.